8 Warm Salad Recipes Under 500 Calories

 Brussels sprouts are nutrient powerhouses.
 They’re loaded with vitamin K and folate, essential to proper blood clotting and DNA formation.
 They’re also packed with flavor, and taste incredible with sweet, juicy pears.
 Ditch the leafy greens for this recipe—these ingredients taste better alone.

-Slice two cups of Brussel sprouts, drizzle with olive oil and pop them into the oven until the edges are crisp and golden brown.
-Prep your pear while your sprouts roast.
+Slice two cups of Brussels sprouts, drizzle with olive oil, and pop them into the oven and roast until the edges are crisp and golden brown.
+Prep your pear while your sprouts cook.
 “Grilling fall fruits like apples and pears is great,” says Baranowski.
-“Slice them thinly, add a light coating of oil, so they don't stick and grill them,” she recommends.
+“Slice them thinly, add a light coating of oil so they don't stick, and grill them,” she recommends.

 Load your plate and enjoy for only 390 calories.